MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/Training_protocol.md

 - Open anaconda prompt and type `conda activate dlclivegui` then enter and type `dlclivegui` and enter again.
 - Open `vr4mice` icon on desktop.
 - Select and initialize camera in DLC.
-- Select and set processor `MyPocessorSocket` in DLC.
+- Select and set processor `dlc_inference_w_pd` in DLC.
+If you do not have the photodiode teensy connected make sure you set the use_teensy parameter to `False`.
 - Connect to rig teensy2v in vr4mice gui.
 - Select subject and task in teensy (vr4mice) gui.
 - Edit task parameters in teensy gui (except for manual water task) and submit.